Parliament: Rajya Sabha adjourned for the day after ruckus over Delhi violence

 Union Health Minister Harsh Vardhan told the Upper House that Modi was personally monitoring the situation in India to stop the spread of coronavirus.

-Both Houses of Parliament were disrupted for for the third day as Opposition MPs continued their unrelenting protest against the violence in North East Delhi, which has claimed 47 lives so far.
+Both Houses of Parliament were disrupted for the third day as Opposition MPs continued their unrelenting protest against the violence in North East Delhi, which has claimed 47 lives so far.

-On Thursday, as the Opposition created a ruckus over the denial of an immediate debate on the Delhi riots – and broke into chants of “we want justice” – Lok Sabha was adjourned soon after it met at 11 am.
+On Thursday, as the Opposition created a ruckus over the denial of an immediate debate on the Delhi riots – and broke into chants of “we want justice” – Lok Sabha was adjourned for an hour soon after it met at 11 am.
 The government on Tuesday said it was ready for a discussion on the communal violence in Delhi in both Houses after Holi.

 Shortly after, Rajya Sabha was adjourned for the day as the Opposition continued to protest.
-Chaos ensued during the Zero Hour, as Opposition MPs began to demand an immediate debate on the situation in Delhi.
-“This is Parliament, not a bazaar,” several parliamentarians yelled in the House.
+Chaos ensued during the Zero Hour, as Opposition MPs renewed their demands for an immediate debate on the situation in Delhi.
+“This is Parliament, not a bazaar,” Rajya Sabha chairperson M Venkaiah Naidu told the parliamentarians before adjourning the House.

 Earlier in the day, a discussion on the outbreak of the novel coronavirus took place in the Upper House.
 Briefing the parliamentarians about the situation, Union Health Minister Harsh Vardhan said, “The World Health Organisation has termed this outbreak as a crucial concern.
 Though it has not declared it pandemic, it has asked countries to remain alert.”